• Skip to primary navigation

 Fix: Network Icon Missing From Taskbar In Windows 11/10

-If the Network Icon is missing from the Taskbar, you won’t be able to see the active/inactive status of the network connection on your Windows computer.
+If the Network Icon is missing or not appearing on the Taskbar, you won’t be able to see the active/inactive status of the Wi-Fi or Ethernet network connection on your computer.

-As you must have noticed, the Network icon automatically refreshes itself, whenever you connect your computer to the internet and indicates the active status of internet connection.
+As you must have noticed, the Taskbar Network icon automatically refreshes itself, whenever you connect the computer to internet and indicates the active status of the internet connection on your computer.

 Advertisement

-Click on the System Tray icon > if the Network icon is available, drag the network icon and drop it on the taskbar.
+Click on the System Tray (1) icon > if the Network icon is available, drag the Network icon (2) to the Taskbar and drop it there.

 Pull Network Icon From System Tray to Taskbar